squarebitchris/beaker_ai/docs/ticket-breakdown.md

       RetryJob.perform_now
     }.to raise_error(Net::ReadTimeout)

-    # Job should be scheduled for retry
+    # Job should be scheduled for retry via retry_on config
     expect(RetryJob).to have_been_enqueued.on_queue('default')
   end
 end